nanoporetech/ts-runtime-typecheck/README.md

 - ### makeString

   Takes an `unknown` value and converts it to it's *textual* representation.
-A value that cannot be cleaning converted will trigger an error.
+A value that cannot be cleanly converted will trigger an error.

 - ### makeNumber

   Takes an `unknown` value and converts it to it's *numerical* representation.
-A value that cannot be cleaning converted will trigger an error.
+A value that cannot be cleanly converted will trigger an error.

 - ### makeBoolean

   Takes an `unknown` value and converts it to it's *boolean* representation.
-A value that cannot be cleaning converted will trigger an error.
+A value that cannot be cleanly converted will trigger an error.

 ### Reference: Types